w3c/automotive-viss2/client/client-1.0/VEC/README.md

 # Vehicle Edge Client (VEC)

-The VEC client is a client that if deployed in-vehicle will read a file containing a list of VISSv2 requests that it will issue to the in-vehicle VISSv2 server, and then start to receive the responses, which will then be "pushed" to the Cloud Edge Client (CEC) over HTTP/HTTPS.<br>
+The VEC client is a client that if deployed in-vehicle will read the file vecRequests.json containing a list of VISSv2 requests that it will issue to the in-vehicle VISSv2 server, and then start to receive the responses, which will then be "pushed" to the Cloud Edge Client (CEC) over HTTP/HTTPS.<br>
 The payload of the POST requests have the following JSON based format:<br>
 {"vin":"XXX","data":YYY}<br>
-where XXX is the vehicle identification that the VISSv2 server responds to on a request for the VSS path "Vehicle.VehicleIdentification.VIN", and YYY is one of the four possible data objects that is specified in the VISSv2 specification: xxx<br>
+where XXX is the vehicle identification that the VISSv2 server responds to on a request for the VSS path "Vehicle.VehicleIdentification.VIN", and YYY is one of the four possible data objects that is specified in the VISSv2 specification.<br>

 If the client is started without any command argument the following is shown:<br>
 <pre>